Zuckerberg Breaks Silence, Promises To Protect Facebook Community

 "We have a responsibility to protect your data, and if we can't, then we don't deserve to serve you," he wrote.

-The post marks the first public comments made by Zuckerberg about the controversy involving Cambridge Analytica's use of personal data posted by Facebook users.
+"This was a major breach of trust and I'm really sorry it happened," he said.

+Zuckerberg's comments followed several days of public silence about the Cambridge Analytica controversy.

-Zuckerberg said there was a "breach of trust" involving Cambridge Analytica, Facebook, and a Cambridge University researcher named Aleksandr Kogan, who created an app to collect data that was later shared with Cambridge Analytica.
+In his post, Zuckerberg first said there was a "breach of trust" involving Cambridge Analytica, Facebook, and a Cambridge University researcher named Aleksandr Kogan, who created an app to collect data that was later shared with Cambridge Analytica.

 "But it was also a breach of trust between Facebook and the people who share their data with us and expect us to protect it.
 We need to fix that," he wrote.